Software Development & Linux Porting for Smart PDU with Open-Source Solutions

 - Power Quality Analyser: a case study on developing a power quality analyser that combines AMP (asymmetric multiprocessing) Linux with RTOS.Â

-- IEC 61850 and Seamless Energy Management: explore our study of the industry standard and options for its application in industrial automation.Â
+- IEC 61850 and Seamless Energy Management: explore our study of the industry standard and its application in industrial automation.Â